snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 Pros of using Linux:

-- Not using Windows = not using a Microsoft product = allows us to break free from the restrictions of Windows
-- Not using Windows = not using a Microsoft product = allows us to guarantee our data isn't being collected by Microsoft
+- Not using a Microsoft product (Microsoft of course being the company we are trying to avoid)
 - Not using windows = less malware will be designed to run on our system (vast majority of malware is written for Windows, with the second being MacOS)
 - Linux is open source, which guarantees full control over your system
-- Linux is open source, which guarantees there's no malicious backdoors running on your system (you can't guarantee this with Windows)
 - The only thing windows is better for is photo/video editing, and gaming.
 Linux is better or just as good as Windows for everything else

 Pros of using Firefox: